 Controller Editor

-MIDI instruments can use controller events to alter the sound they generate.
+MIDI instruments can use controller messages to alter the sound they generate.
 A track editor's CONTR button opens/closes the Controller Editor.
 The editors appear in tabs, which can be added or removed using the VIEW button.
 The All submenu lists all controllers except for the per-note controllers, which have their own submenu.
 The VIEW menu itself lists all controllers that are supported by the MIDI instrument.
 This isn't possible for External MIDI Instruments and plugins, for those a few commonly used controllers appear instead.

-Note: the controller editor's Undo/Redo buttons do exactly the same as the main editor's, ie. both work on both note and controller edits.
+Note: the controller editor's UNDO/REDO buttons do exactly the same as the main editor's, i.e., both work on both note and controller edits.

 Note Velocity Editor

-The editor that appears by default actually doesn't control a MIDI controller but note velocities instead.
+The editor that appears by default doesn't control a MIDI controller, but note velocities instead.
 Note velocities are represented by vertical bars which can be moved up or down with the mouse.
-A halo appears around the corresponding note in the pianoroll/score/drum editor so you can easily see which note the bar belongs to.
+A halo appears around the corresponding note in the pianoroll/score/drum editor so you can easily see which note the bar belongs to.The Mode buttons in the bottom-left corner provide two modes:

-The Mode buttons in the bottom-left corner offer Bar mode, to move bars up and down, and Draw mode, to draw a curve to which the bars will be adjusted.
+- Draw mode: draw a curve to which the bars will be adjusted.

-A similar 'Note Off Velocity' editor is available as well.
+A similar "Note Off Velocity" editor is available as well.

-Tip: with the Drum editor you can make just a single instrument appear in the note velocity editor by clicking an instrument name on the left (so it's highlighted).
+Tip: with the Drum editor, you can make just a single instrument appear in the note velocity editor by clicking an instrument name on the left (so it's highlighted).

 Controller Editors

-The VIEW menu lists pitch bend, aftertouch and all MIDI controllers except for the data entry and RPN controllers (#5, #38 and #96...101).
+The VIEW menu lists pitch bend, aftertouch, and all MIDI controllers except for the data entry and RPN controllers (#5, #38, and #96...101).

 Editors are available for NRPN parameters too.